Guest Post by Willis Eschenbach

 This was also the first time I ever made money from my art.
 I mean as opposed to my music.
 I started making and selling mobiles.
 I made light fixtures that were mobiles, using glass, and candelabras, and railroad lanterns, and pieces of cut steel, and crystals, and found objects.
 They moved and spun, casting an ever-changing, entrancing light.
 They were beautiful, and they were easy to make and sell, people snapped them up as fast as I finished them, so I generally had a bit of money, not much, but enough.

-Of course, the Vietnam War was still going on, it hadn’t stopped because I’d managed to get my invitation cancelled.
+Of course, the Vietnam War was still going on, it hadn’t stopped because I’d managed to get my invitation canceled.
 I met some people who were in a loose confederation called “The Resistance”.
 The Resistance was founded by David Harris, who was married to the singer Joan Baez at the time.
 Some of the Resistance guys rented a house just behind the Santa Cruz Boardwalk on Second Street.
 We called it the “Resistance Commune”.
-We were hippies, we were opposed to the Vietnam War, we believed in peace and love.
+We were hippies, we were opposed to the Vietnam War.
+We believed in peace and love.
 Bored middle-aged housewives brought food to the house and gave money, so we’d be free to work to end the war.
 And we did work, we did what we could, and we worked hard at it.

 It was a strange time.
 We believed in something vague called “The Revolution”.
 We weren’t sure what that was, but we knew we were at the forefront of it.
 It involved throwing out everything that our parents believed.
 That much was obvious from the terrible hole it left behind.
 Beyond that, we were making up the song as we were singing it.